 We are located right outside of Mweena, a small village (Fishery Landing Site) outside of Kalangala on Bugala Island within the Kalangala District, a beautiful chain of islands – known as the Ssese Islands – within Lake Victoria in Uganda.

-Many families’ struggles in Kalangala mirror the lives of most Ugandans.
+Many families’ struggle in Kalangala mirroring the lives of most Ugandans.
 According to a 2014 census, only 19% of the population of Kalangala has access to piped water, and only 14% has access to electricity, most others having to purchase Tabooda – disposable, gas-powered candles – in order to see at night.
 The main source of information is radio, which 40% of households do not own.
 And almost 10% of households don’t even have a toilet facility, and even if they do, 40% cannot afford to dispose of solid waste properly.

 No easy access to public health facilities, no easy access to police, no easy access to post.

 It can be a very unsafe and unclean world one calls home.

 Education, a salvage to many nations, but here, many struggle to get access to solid teaching as well.
 Almost a quarter of the population is illiterate.
 84% drop out before completing secondary school.